Modified Shallow Water Equations for significantly varying seabeds: Abstract

 \section{Abstract}

-In the present study we propose a modified version of the nonlinear shallow water (Saint-Venant) equations for irrotational surface waves in the case when the bottom undergoes some significant variations in space and time.
+In the present study, we propose a modified version of the Nonlinear Shallow Water Equations (Saint-Venant or NSWE) for irrotational surface waves in the case when the bottom undergoes some significant variations in space and time.
 The model is derived from a variational principle by choosing an appropriate shallow water ansatz and imposing some constraints.
 Our derivation procedure does not explicitly involve any small parameter and is straightforward.
 The novel system is a non-dispersive non-hydrostatic extension of the classical Saint-Venant equations.
-We also propose a finite volume discretization of the obtained hyperbolic system.
+A key feature of the new model is that, like the classical NSWE, it is hyperbolic and thus similar numerical methods can be used.
+We also propose a finite volume discretisation of the obtained hyperbolic system.
 Several test-cases are presented to highlight the added value of the new model.
-Some implications to tsunami wave modeling are also discussed.
+Some implications to tsunami wave modelling are also discussed.

-\keywords{Shallow water; Saint-Venant equations; finite volumes; UNO scheme}
+\textbf{\keywordsname:} Shallow water; Saint-Venant equations; finite volumes; UNO scheme \\